vencabot/intro_to_python/README.md

 # intro_to_python
 At twitch.tv/vencabot , we're learning Python as our first programming language.
-Notes and code from our sessions is saved here, for review.
+Notes and code from our sessions are saved here, for review.